mikecroucher/awesome-MATLAB/README.md

     - [Tips and Tricks](#tips-and-tricks)
 - [Contributing](#contributing)

-## High Performance Computing in MATLAB

-* [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) - Mathworks Toolbox.
-Provides support for various parallel programming paradigms to scale MATLAB to 1000s of CPU cores and GPUs.
-Also helps make maximum use of your laptop if that's the only hardware you have.
-* [MATLAB on the NVIDIA GPU Cloud](https://ngc.nvidia.com/catalog/containers/partners:matlab) - Running MATLAB on the NVIDIA GPU Cloud.

 ## 3rd Party Commercial Toolboxes
 *High quality commercial toolboxes from organisations other than MathWorks*